Find the key information and forms you need to maintain your registration with the AIBC and connect to resources.

 - Application to Register a Sole Proprietorship or Partnership (PDF)

-Please note: all architectural firms, members and licensees holding a certificate of practice must also hold professional liability insurance (PLI), and comply with applicable AIBC Bylaws and Rules.
-For further information regarding PLI, including coverage amount requirements, review Council Rules 8: Terms and Conditions for Mandatory Professional Liability Insurance and the FAQ webpage.
+Please note: all architectural firms, Architects and licensees holding a certificate of practice must also hold professional liability insurance (PLI), and comply with applicable AIBC Bylaws and Rules.
+For further information regarding PLI, including coverage amount requirements, review Schedule M: Board Rules for Professional Liability Insurance (PLI) found in the AIBC Bylaws, and the FAQ webpage.

 Architects registered with the AIBC may apply for an architect’s seal.
 “Seal” refers to either the traditional embossed seal or the inked “stamp”, as well as the use of an electronic seal.